LLNL/magpie/README.md

 -----------------------------

-The following packages and their versions have been tested for minimal support in Magpie.
+The following packages and their versions have been tested for minimal support in this version of Magpie.
 Please see full README for additional details.

 Versions not listed below should work with Magpie if the configuration/setup of those versions is compatible with the versions listed below.
+However, certain features or options may not work with those versions.

 * + - Requires patch against binary distro's scripts, no re-compilation needed
 * ^ - Requires patch against source, requires re-compilation